 - Health and wellness resources: Some EAPs provide nutrition coaching, smoking cessation programs, fitness resources, and preventive health tracking tools.

-- Crisis intervention: Immediate support for critical incidents, such as a death in the family, workplace violence, or a traumatic event.
+- Crisis intervention: Immediate support for critical incidents, like a death in the family, workplace violence, or a traumatic event.

 - Managerial consultation: Confidential guidance for supervisors managing an employee in distress, without violating privacy.